mirzaakhena/maven-template-module/README.md

 This is simple module template for maven project

-you can run it with maven
+you can run it with maven (make sure you are under maven-template-module directory)

 	mvn clean install
-	cd firstchild/
+	cd experiment-hellomodule/
 	mvn spring-boot:run

-the open browser, we can access the first child hello message
+the open browser, we can access the hello message

 	http://localhost:8080/hello?name=mirza